 Virtual reality games for kids: How to choose age-appropriate apps

 Keep an eye on content and age ratings when selecting single-player and multi-player VR apps.
-It’s important for families to discuss what types of VR content, such as cartoon violence, crude humor, etc., are OK for kids to consume, too.
+It’s important for families to discuss what types of VR content, such as cartoon violence, crude humor, etc., are okay for kids to consume, too.
 These ratings are generally listed alongside the product description in the online store, but they’re not all clearly labeled.
-If they have questions or encounter something inappropriate, kids should feel encouraged to ask you about it.
+If kids have questions or encounter something inappropriate, encourage them to ask you about it.

 Quick tips:

-• Look for games that teach real-world subjects, such as science, math, technology, travel and experiencing other cultures.
+- Look for games that teach about real-world subjects, such as science, math, technology, travel and experiencing other cultures.

 How to play it safe with VR

 Virtual reality will expose children to simulated experiences and interactions, so it’s important to talk through what they may encounter, how to treat others with respect and what it means to be a good digital citizen.
-For example, what should they do if they see something inappropriate online—as they would in any other connected space?
+For example, what should they do if they see something inappropriate online?
 They need to know that they can talk to you about what they see.

 Watch for children’s online purchases and buying habits in the games, too.
 As with smartphones and video game systems, VR headsets for kids often provide access to online stores or in-app purchases.
-Set boundaries with kids on buying options, monitor their purchases and discuss these purchase options with them before they start playing.
+Set boundaries with kids about buying options, monitor their purchases, and discuss these purchase options with them before they start playing.

 Consider turning off tracking features in the app.
 VR devices, games and apps are fundamentally designed to track your eye and body movements, and some software items may track your location and preferences as well.
 VR manufacturers and app developers may use this information for other purposes, such as marketing.
 Review these companies’ privacy policies to understand how they use information and what choices you have about how it’s used or shared.